Mount Surprise

 Military Heritage

-In Mount Surprise itself, see military airstrips from the second world war and visit the railway station display.
+In town, see military airstrips from the second world war and visit the railway station display.
 Wander through town and read the heritage signs.
-Also, see the Anzac Memorial – a pink granite rock – in the community park.
-It’s also a good spot for a barbecue.
+Don’t miss the Anzac Memorial – a pink granite rock – in the community park.

 See a fascinating and diverse range of minerals and gems, birds and miniature horses at the Mt Surprise Tourist Van Park and Motel.
 The licensed café/restaurant serves freshly ground Tablelands coffee, with dine-in or takeaway available.
 There is a range of accommodation to cater for all needs.